saquibmazhar/SemanticSegmentation-CGMANet/README.md

 *`train_enc.py` to train only the encoder *`train_dec.py` to train the full encoder-decoder network *`train_fine_tune.py` to fine-tune the fully trained model.
-Download the datasets and save them in the 'dataset' folder directly.
+Download the datasets and save them in the [](/dataset) folder directly.

 ```python
 import torch